rock-683/nitrogenMidWest/README.md

 *Nitrogen Health Risk Assessment*: Assessment of county-level risk by analyzing spatial patterns between nitrogen concentrations and low birthweight outcomes.

-An interactive PowerBI dashboard can be downloaded here. https://app.powerbi.com/view?r=eyJrIjoiZDNkZmRiYmQtNDViOC00NDU2LTk1ZDAtMzc1N2FkZGFiNDBiIiwidCI6IjA2MTM4ZTY4LWJmOGItNDUwYS1iMmJmLWYyNTljMjczYWYxNiJ9
+An interactive PowerBI dashboard can be downloaded [here] (https://app.powerbi.com/view?r=eyJrIjoiZDNkZmRiYmQtNDViOC00NDU2LTk1ZDAtMzc1N2FkZGFiNDBiIiwidCI6IjA2MTM4ZTY4LWJmOGItNDUwYS1iMmJmLWYyNTljMjczYWYxNiJ9).

-The python code used to clean, organize, and prepare data for the dashboard can be found here.
+The python code used to clean, organize, and prepare data for the dashboard can be found [here] ().
 Geospatial autocorrelation (Hot spot analysis) python code can be found here.
 Multiscale Geographical Weighted Regression (MGWR) python code can be found here.